grassrootseconomics/docs.grassecon.org/docs/edu/training.md

-* _What happened as a result of the CICs?
+* _What happened as a result of the CAVs?
 Was there a change in the amount of economic activity?_
-* _Does the amount of CICs created initially (as in the previous exercise) make sense?_
+* _Does the amount of CAVs created initially (as in the previous exercise) make sense?_
 * _What is the importance of the social backing and commitment of the issuers here?_

 #### Step 5.
 Expiration Rates

 At this point, the group should have the general idea of how the trades work.
 Now, it’s useful to understand how taxation works.
-Let everyone keep the CICs as they had them in the last exercise.
+Let everyone keep the CAVs as they had them in the last exercise.

 Following are scenarios to try.
 You can also have the group come up with scenarios to try.